 Propagating American Beech

-The American beech is such a slow-growing tree that DIY propagation is rare.
-That said, it can be done fairly easily, both by seeds and from stem cuttings.
+The American beech is a slow-growing tree, which makes DIY propagation rare.
+That said, it can be done fairly easily, both by seeds and stem cuttings.
 Here's how to propagate a new tree from stem cuttings:

-- Using sharp pruners, take 6- to 10-inch cuttings from the tip of the branch, from new wood no more than 1 year old.
+- Using sanitized and sharp pruners, take 6- to 10-inch cuttings from the tip of the branch, from new wood no more than a year old.
 The fall is the best time for this process.

 - Dip the cut end of the branch in rooting hormone, then plant it in the prepared potting mix.

 - Moisten the potting mix and cover the pot with a loose clear plastic bag.
 Place the pot in a bright location and continue to grow it until roots begin to develop and new leaves begin to sprout.

 - Once the cutting is rooted, remove the plastic bag and continue to grow it indoors over the winter (or on a patio, if you live in a warm climate).
 By the following spring, the cutting can be planted in the landscape to grow into a tree.